Reading Time: 4 minutes

 What are the Side Effects of Tramadol Addiction?

 By far the most common side effect of Tramadol use is nausea – in fact, it is generally administered with an anti-emetic in hospital settings.

 - Decreased breathing rate

-Signs of Tramadol Addiction
+What are the Signs of Tramadol Addiction?